October Health – 2025 Report

 How mental health affects the 25-34 demographic differently

-• Career Progression Concerns: This age group often focuses on establishing and advancing their careers, leading to stress about job performance, promotions, and work-life balance.
+• Career Development Pressure: This age group often faces stress related to establishing or advancing their careers, including job performance, promotions, and skill development.

 Data from October Health